Moduli of parahoric $\mathcal G$--torsors on a compact Riemann surface: Introduction

-If $G$ is the full-linear group, the $(\pi,G)$--bundles on $\bh$ have an equivalent description as $\pi$--vector bundles on $\bh$.
-We recall (\cite{pibundles}, \cite{ms}) that if $V$ is a $\pi$--vector bundle on $\bh$, the vector bundle $W = q^{\pi}_{_*}(V)$(invariant direct image by $q$) on $X$ acquires a {\em parabolic structure} which consists of the data assigning a {\em flag to the fibre of $W$ at every ramification point in $X$ for the covering $q$} together with a tuple of {\em weights};
+If $G = GL(n)$ is the full-linear group, the $(\pi,G)$--bundles on $\bh$ have an equivalent description as $\pi$--vector bundles on $\bh$.
+We recall (\cite{pibundles}, \cite{ms}) that if $V \simeq \bh \times {\bc}^n $ is a $\pi$--vector bundle on $\bh$, the vector bundle $W = q^{\pi}_{_*}(V)$(invariant direct image by $q$) on $X$ acquires a {\em parabolic structure} which consists of the data assigning a {\em flag to the fibre of $W$ at every ramification point in $X$ for the covering $q$} together with a tuple of {\em weights}.

-The invariant direct image functor $V\mapsto q_*^\pi(V)$ gives a fully faithful embedding of the category of $\pi$-vector bundles on ${\mathbb H}$ into the category of parabolic vector bundles on $X$ (morphisms being taken as isomorphisms).
-Moreover, we can realise every parabolic bundle as $q_*^\pi$ for a suitable $\pi$ and $V$.
+The invariant direct image functor $V\mapsto q_*^\pi(V)$ gives a fully faithful embedding of the category of $\pi$--vector bundles on ${\mathbb H}$ into the category of parabolic vector bundles on $X$ (morphisms being taken as isomorphisms).
+Moreover, we can realise every parabolic bundle with rational weights as $q_*^\pi(V)$ for a suitable $\pi$ and $V$ (cf. \cite{ms}).

 This translates easily into an equivalent description of $(\pi,GL(n))$--bundles on $\bh$ as principal $GL(n)$--bundles on $X$ with {\em parabolic structures}.
-Now one can define the concepts of {\em stability} (resp. {\em semistability}) for $\pi$--vector bundles (or equivalently parabolic bundles on $X$) and construct the corresponding moduli space of equivalence classes of semistable objects (fixing some invariants) as a normal projective variety.

-Further, for these moduli spaces the underlying topological spaces can be identified with equivalence classes of elements in $R^{\boldsymbol\tau}(\pi, U(n))$, i.e {\em unitary representations of $\pi$} (see Mehta-Seshadri \cite{ms}, Seshadri \cite{pibundles}), which generalize the results in Narasimhan-Seshadri\cite{ns} and Seshadri \cite{unitary}.
+One can define the concepts of {\em stability} (resp. {\em semistability}) for $\pi$--vector bundles (or equivalently parabolic bundles on $X$) and construct the corresponding moduli space of equivalence classes of semistable objects (fixing some invariants) as a normal projective variety.
+As topological spaces these moduli spaces can be identified with set of equivalence classes of elements in $R^{\boldsymbol\tau}(\pi, U(n))$, i.e. {\em unitary representations of $\pi$} (see Mehta-Seshadri \cite{ms}, Seshadri \cite{pibundles}), which generalize the results in Narasimhan-Seshadri\cite{ns} and Seshadri \cite{unitary}.

-The purpose of this paper is to further generalize the above results when the structure group $G$ is no longer the full-linear group.
+The purpose of this paper is to generalize the above results when the structure group $G$ is no longer the full-linear group.
+Let us suppose hereafter that the group $G$ is {\em semisimple and simply connected} (over $\bc$) unless otherwise stated.